Victor-Haefner/polyvr/README.md

  sudo ./install

+start polyvr from console:

+> polyvr

-now you can start codeblocks and open the project polyvr/PolyVR.cbp
+or build the project in codeblocks with the project file polyvr/PolyVR.cbp